The world of netball

 From long skirts to lycra

 The game was first played in floor-length skirts and button-up shoes, which hindered movement.
 Soon, the uniform became black woollen gym frocks, white long-sleeved shirts, a tie, black woollen stockings and sandshoes.
 In 1967 the New Zealand Basketball Association decreed gym skirts could be shortened by 2 inches (5 centimetres), provided the players wore black tights.
 By 1975 the Silver Ferns sported shorter pleated skirts and short-sleeved shirts with white sports shoes, and lycra appeared at the 1999 world championships.
-In 2012 the team wore a one-piece sleeveless black and silver dress made from a merino–polyester blend, designed for comfort, movement and temperature balance.
+In 2020 the team wore a one-piece sleeveless black and silver dress made from moisture-dispersing polyester and designed for comfort, movement and temperature balance.

 The pinnacle of netball worldwide is the World Championships (rebranded in 2015 as the Netball World Cup), played every four years.
 Since the competition began in 1963, New Zealand and Australia have dominated.